crazy-max/docker-firefox-syncserver/README.md

 * `FF_SYNCSERVER_SQLURI`: Defines the database in which to store all server data (default `sqlite:///data/syncserver.db`).
 * `FF_SYNCSERVER_FORWARDED_ALLOW_IPS`: Set this to `*` or an IP range if you use an Nginx reverse proxy (optional).

+> 💡 `FF_SYNCSERVER_SECRET_FILE` can be used to fill in the value from a file, especially for Docker's secrets feature.

 ### Volumes

 * `/data`: Contains SQLite database if `FF_SYNCSERVER_SQLURI` is untouched